YellowMinionPlannet/Notes/Udemy_Docker.md

 docker container port containername
 # to give you ports info on that container

+dcoker container exec -it --rm CONTAINER bash
+# when exit the interactive terminal, clear the container and volume

+# NetWork

+docker network ls

+docker network inspect

+docker network create --driver

+docker network connect

+docker network disconnect

+docker container run --link
+# connect container that created at default bridge network, so that the specified container can have DNS link with the created one.
+# Usually, we just create a new network, and create container in that new network, so that by default, the containers in the same network will have DNS identified by container name.

 ```

 3. Original Docker command format is like `docker <command> <options>`, now `docker <management command> <sub command> <options>`